Tuning-free Visual Effect Transfer across Videos: Method

-We further construct a large-scale dataset of \textit{synthetic motion-based effects} through programmatic generation.
+We further construct a large-scale dataset of \textit{programmatically defined temporal effects} applied to real videos.
 Our approach enables scalable and reproducible creation of diverse video effects with fine-grained control over appearance and temporal dynamics.

 \myparagraph{Base Videos.} We source input videos from the Senorita dataset \cite{zi2025se}, which provides high-quality clips with accompanying foreground–background segmentation masks obtained using SegmentAnything \cite{ravi2024sam}.
 These masks allow effects to be applied selectively to the full frame, the foreground, or the background.